The admissions requirements linked below are for admission to the Jazz Studies major.

 The pages linked below refer to our bachelor's and master's programs.

 For information on admission at the doctoral level, please see the page on the local concentration in Jazz Studies within the DMA in Performance.

 Admission to the Graduate Artist Certificate in Music Performance program is an option for jazz performers with exceptional qualifications.
 For more information, see http://music.unt.edu/admissions/graduate-degree-specific.

 Along with the on-line application to the College of Music, all jazz guitar applicants must submit a screening video recording.
 The reason for this is to be able to assess your progress in jazz.
 Recordings will be reviewed by the faculty to determine your advancement in the audition process.
 You will be notified no later than one month before your requested audition date regarding the results of this pre-screening.
 The deadline to do this is the first Monday in December.

-Follow the directions on the College of Music application to submit a link to a high quality recorded video audition by using youtube.com, vimeo.com, or similar web service.
+Follow the directions on the College of Music application to submit a high quality video recording.
 Please see the musical criteria for the live audition below and use that for the preliminary video.

 Repertoire for audition

 Prepare three jazz standards of varying tempos and styles, of which one should be a ballad chord solo without accompaniment.
 The other two choices could be a blues, medium tempo standard, up tempo standard, bebop, bossa nova, or samba performed with a pre-recorded track (Jamey Aebersold recordings or the equivalent).
 An example of possible tune choices might be: Billie's Bounce, Oleo, Round Midnight, Yesterdays, You Stepped Out of a Dream, How Deep is the Ocean?, All the Things You Are, etc. Please bring your accompaniment tracks with you to the audition.